nodejs/node/COLLABORATOR_GUIDE.md

 #### How does LTS work?

-Once a stable branch enters LTS, no new features may be added to that release.
-Changes are limited to bug fixes, security updates, possible npm updates, documentation updates, and certain performance improvements that can be demonstrated to not break existing applications.
-Semver-minor changes are only permitted if required for bug fixes.
-Semver-major changes are only permitted if required for critical security and bug fixes.
+Once a stable branch enters LTS, changes in that branch are limited to bug fixes, security updates, possible npm updates, documentation updates, and certain performance improvements that can be demonstrated to not break existing applications.
+Semver-minor changes are only permitted if required for bug fixes and then only on a case-by-case basis with LTS WG and possibly Core Technical Committee (CTC) review.
+Semver-major changes are permitted only if required for security related fixes.

 Once a stable branch moves into Maintenance mode, only **critical** bugs, **critical** security fixes, and documentation updates will be permitted.

+#### Landing semver-minor commits in LTS

+The default policy is to not land semver-minor or higher commits in any LTS branch.
+However, the LTS WG or CTC can evaluate any individual semver-minor commit and decide whether a special exception ought to be made.
+It is expected that such exceptions would be evaluated, in part, on the scope and impact of the changes on the code, the risk to ecosystem stability incurred by accepting the change, and the expected benefit that landing the commit will have for the ecosystem.

+Any collaborator who feels a semver-minor commit should be landed in an LTS branch should attach the `lts-agenda` label to the pull request.
+The LTS WG will discuss the issue and, if necessary, will escalate the issue up to the CTC for further discussion.

+#### How are LTS Branches Managed?

+There are currently three LTS branches: `v4.x`, `v0.10`, and `v0.12`.
+Each of these is paired with a "staging" branch: `v4.x-staging`, `v0.10-staging`, and `v0.12-staging`.

+As commits land in `master`, they are cherry-picked back to each staging branch as appropriate.
+If the commit applies only to the LTS branch, the PR must be opened against the *staging* branch.
+Commits are selectively pulled from the staging branch into the LTS branch only when a release is being prepared and may be pulled into the LTS branch in a different order than they were landed in staging.

+Any collaborator may land commits into a staging branch, but only the release team should land commits into the LTS branch while preparing a new LTS release.

 #### How can I help?